 There was a clear organisational leadership, management and staffing structure.
 There was a range of departmental staff based at head office, which included the Medical Director, Human Resources Manager, Education Lead Nurse and General Manager.
-The senior nurse reported to a head of operations.
+The nurse reported to a head of operations and received peer support through local hub meetings where staff from the provider's London clinics would meet to

+- discuss polices and access training.
 There was a range of minuted meetings held centrally and available for staff to review.
-We reviewed copies of some of these meetings.

-- Staff were aware of their responsibility to comply with the requirements of the Duty of Candour.
+We reviewed copies of some of these meetings. - Staff were aware of their responsibility to comply with the requirements of the Duty of Candour.
 (This means that people who used services were told when they were affected by something which had gone wrong, were given an apology and informed of any actions taken to prevent any recurrence.) - There were processes for providing all staff with the training and development they needed.
 This included appraisal, external courses and the opportunity to undertake a diploma and MSc qualification in travel health.